Thomas Sweatt: Guilty plea and sentencing

-Later deadly admission
+Later admission

-On January 11, 1985, Sweatt finished his late shift as a cook at one of the Roy Rogers Restaurants and followed a male stranger in his 30s, whom he found attractive, to his house.
-Sweatt actually had a desire to meet him.
+On January 11, 1985, Sweatt finished his late shift as a cook and followed a male stranger in his 30s to his house.
 Wanting to see the stranger again, Sweatt went home and returned to his house with a two-liter soda bottle filled with gasoline.
 From the front porch of the stranger's house, he poured the gasoline under the front door and lit it.
 On the second floor of the house, the stranger (Roy Picott), his wife (Bessie Mae Duncan), daughter, and stepdaughter were all sleeping.
 His son and stepson were asleep in the basement and were unharmed.
-The others suffered severe burn injuries and Bessie Mae Duncan was killed.
-Roy Picott died from his injuries on March 5, 1985.
+The others suffered severe burn injuries; Bessie Mae Duncan died at the scene and Picott died from his injuries two months later.
 The official fire report at the time mistakenly blamed a dropped cigarette for the reason the fire started.

 Investigators closed 353 cases with Sweatt's confession.